SciTools/iris/docs/src/developers_guide/contributing_tests.rst

     :literal:`"""Unit tests for the \`iris.experimental.raster.export_geotiff\` function."""`

-When testing a class all the tests must reside in the module:
+When testing a class, all the tests must reside in the module:

     :literal:`lib/iris/tests/unit/<fully/qualified/module>/test_<ClassName>.py`

+When testing a function, all the tests must reside in the module:

+    :literal:`lib/iris/tests/unit/<fully/qualified/module>/test_<function_name>.py`

 Some code changes may require tests which exercise several units in order to demonstrate an important consequence of their interaction which may not be apparent when considering the units in isolation.
 These tests must be placed in the ``lib/iris/tests/integration`` folder.

+With integration tests, folders and files must be created as required to help developers locate relevant tests.
+It is recommended they are named according to the capabilities under test, e.g.
+``metadata/test_pp_preservation.py``, and not named according to the module(s) under test.

 If in any doubt about what tests to add or how to write them please feel free to submit a pull-request in any state and ask for assistance.